socialite-lang/homepage-src/src/documents/pages/quick_start.html.md

 ...     print i,j,f
 ```

-Tables are logically partitioned with respect to its first column.
+Tables are partitioned, or sharded, by its first column.
 That is, tables are horizontally partitioned, and the value of the first column of a tuple determines in which partition the tuple is stored.
-Because of the partitioning, iteration of a sorted table may not yield tuples in the sorted order.
+When running on a distributed cluster, the partitions (shards) are stored across the distributed machines.

 ### <b>Rules</b>